 In the future, we expect to conduct internal reviews to help validate that our supplier management policies are functioning as expected.

-This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, The Gift Voucher Shop Limited, and SVM Global Limited.
+This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, and The Gift Voucher Shop Limited.